amd/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 .. _chapter_linmod:

-Linear Models
+Linear models
 *************

-The topic of Linear Models encompasses a range of commonly used statistical models and fitting algorithms, including Multiple Linear Regression, Logistic Regression, Polynomial Regression, and Nonparametric Regression.
+The topic of linear models encompasses a range of commonly used statistical models and fitting algorithms, including Multiple linear regression, logistic regression, polynomial regression, and nonparametric regression.

-The general form of a Linear Model fitting problem is as follows:
+The general form of a linear model fitting problem is as follows:

 .. math::

     \min_{\beta}\left[ C_{\theta}\left( y, g^{-1}(\ \beta \, \phi(X)\ ) \right) \right],

-where :math:`X` is an array of :math:`n_{\text{sample}}` observations with :math:`n_{\text{feat}}` features, :math:`y` is an array of :math:`n_{\text{sample}}` responses
+where :math:`X` is an array of :math:`n_{\text{samples}}` observations with :math:`n_{\text{feat}}` features, :math:`y` is an array of :math:`n_{\text{samples}}` responses
 / labels, :math:`\phi` is a set of (possibly nonlinear) basis functions, :math:`\beta` is a set of weights / coefficients, :math:`g^{-1}` is a (possibly nonlinear) activation / link function, and :math:`C_{\theta}` is a cost / error function, which may depend on a set of (fixed) hyperparameters, :math:`\theta`.

-Most Linear Models satisfy a form where the cost function can be split into a Loss function (which measures quality of fit to the data) and a penalty term (which regularizes the model parameters).
+Most linear models satisfy a form where the cost function can be split into a Loss function (which measures quality of fit to the data) and a penalty term (which regularizes the model parameters).
 Regularization is also referred to as shrinkage because it tends to shrink the size of the parameter values and/or shrink the number of non-zero parameters.

 The Loss function is typically a function of the responses or labels (:math:`y`), the features (:math:`X`), and the model parameters (:math:`\beta`), whereas the penalty term is typically only a function of the 1-norm and/or the 2-norm of the model parameters (:math:`\beta`).
-Such Linear Models are often referred to as Elastic-Nets.
+Such linear models are often referred to as Elastic-Nets.

 Typically, in addition to the conditions above, :math:`\phi` and :math:`g^{-1}` are identity mappings and the general form for the cost function becomes,